The conference "Japan on the Jesuit Stage" will be held on 28-29 June in Vienna.

 The abstract submission is now closed.

-Below you may find the preliminary programme and the call for papers.
+Below you may find the official programme.

 Contact email: firstname.lastname@example.org.